Introducing Generation Healthcare - giving parents peace of mind with a range of child-only health insurance plans. Learn more.

 An overall sedentary lifestyle – largely seated employment coupled with TV or computer-based leisure activities - has been found to contribute significantly to a person’s risk of developing cardiovascular disease, diabetes and some cancers.

 The NHS recommends that adults should engage in 150 minutes of moderate-intensity aerobic exercise – such as cycling, fast walking, having a kick around at the park with the kids and intensive housework - each week.
-Moderate intensity aerobic exercise is activity which makes the body work hard enough to raise your heart rate and cause you to begin sweating.
+Moderate-intensity aerobic exercise is an activity which makes the body work hard enough to raise your heart rate and cause you to begin sweating.

 Sedentary work – how to keep moving even when sitting down:

 - Use the stairs in your building as opposed to the lift wherever possible